Xeronaus/Xeronaus/README.md

 I'm Xeronaus Finezero, and that's not my real name 👀

 ## About Me 🧻
-I'm a guy from Indonesia 🇮🇩
+I'm a guy ♂️ from Indonesia 🇮🇩 and I... nevermind ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

 ## Links 🔗
 These are my links 🚩
 - [GitHub](https://github.com/Xeronaus) 💻
 - [YouTube](https://youtube.com/@Xeronaus) 📺

-These are websites worth mentioning 📌
+These are websites worth pinning 📌
 - [Math Is Fun](https://www.mathsisfun.com) 🔢
 - [Brilliant](https://brilliant.org) 🟩
 - [LMMS](https://lmms.io) 🎧